GNNteam/ZZJ/DKGCN/README.md

 tqdm==4.64.0

 ### 3. How to run the codes
-For each dataset with specific path: python main.py --data yelp
+For each specified data set path:

+' ''
+  python main.py
+' ''